Advance Directives: Putting Your Wishes in Writing

 - Living Will: A living will is a written document that indicates your desires for medical treatment if you can not communicate.
 For example, you would define in your living will if you would like to have your life sustained with a feeding tube or other forms of live support.

-- Durable power of attorney for health care – designation of another person to make medical decisions for you if you can’t make them for yourself.
+- Durable Power of Attorney for Health Care: A durable power of attorney for health care is a written document that designates who you would like to make medical decisions for you if you can’t make them for yourself.

-- Do not resuscitate (DNR) order – whether you want to be resuscitated if your heart or breathing stops.
+- Do Not Resuscitate (DNR) Order: A do not resuscitate order is a written document that indicates whether you want to be resuscitated if your heart or breathing stops.

 These directives are legal documents but do not require a lawyer’s assistance.
-Many examples are available online and can be adapted for your particular situation, then signed by you and notarized.
-Each state has different requirements for these documents; forms that are specific to your state also can be found online.
-Most states honor another state’s advance directive.
+Many examples are available online and these can be adapted for your particular situation.

-Your advance directives are valid only if you are incapacitated and not expected to recover.
-But in order for them to be followed, your directives must be known to your family and your physician.
-That’s why it is so important to put your desires on paper and give copies to your loved ones and your health care provider.
-You can also register your advance directives with your state (a handful of states, including Arizona, California, Idaho, Louisiana, Montana, North Carolina, and Vermont, have free registries) or, for a fee, with the U.S. Living Will Registry.
+Advance directives are valid only if you are incapacitated and not expected to recover.
+Remember, in order for your advanced directives to be followed, they must be known to your family and your physician.
+That’s why it is so important that you put your desires it writing.
+You should also give copies to your loved ones and health care provider.
+You can also register your advance directives with your state with the U.S. Living Will Registry.
+Several states, including Arizona, California, Idaho, Louisiana, Montana, North Carolina, and Vermont, have free registries.
+Others offer the service for a small fee.

-Advance directives help you make things easier for your family and for yourself at the end of life.
+Having advance directives help you make things easier for your family and for yourself at the end-of-life.
 Make your wishes clear now.